Five months later, jurors face tough task in Madoff aides' trial

-NEW YORK (Reuters) - Like Bernard Madoff’s Ponzi scheme itself, the trial of five of his former aides has been virtually unprecedented in its scope.
+NEW YORK, March 17 (Reuters) - Like Bernard Madoff’s Ponzi scheme itself, the trial of five of his former aides has been virtually unprecedented in its scope.

-A federal jury of 12 men and women on Monday began deciding whether the defendants are guilty of aiding in Madoff’s massive fraud.
+A federal jury of 12 men and women on Monday will begin deciding whether the defendants are guilty of aiding in Madoff’s massive fraud.

 And the jurors face a Herculean task.